eric2323223/jekyll-now/drafts/LOSS.md

 - experiment
 - outliers effect
   - MSE vs MAE

+## 设计yang'li
-- use regression such as mse in classification (consider margin)
+- use regression such as mse in classification (consider margin) 3
 #### Example of loss function design

 ## 总结